BeAPI/bea-media-analytics/README.md

 ## More feature to come

-As you can see some [issues](https://github.com/BeAPI/bea-find-media/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) are feature requests :
+As you can see, some [issues](https://github.com/BeAPI/bea-find-media/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) are feature requests :
 - More fields support (excerpt, post meta, etc)
 - More type of support (widget, etc)
 - More support (polylang, -wpml-, etc)